-Born February 10, 1901, Stella Adler made her theatrical debut at the age of four with the Independent Yiddish Arts Company, an ethnic troupe run by her parents in New York.
+Born Feb.
+10, 1901, Stella Adler made her theatrical debut at 4 with the Independent Yiddish Arts Company, an ethnic troupe run by her parents in New York.
 In addition to her parents, all five of her siblings were actors.
-By 18, she was appearing in London’s West End and it was in England that she met her first husband, Horace Eliashcheff.
+By 18 she was appearing in London's West End and it was in England that she met her first husband, Horace Eliashcheff.
 The marriage did not last long.

 Adler had another motive for leaving, and it would be the same force that later proved to be the downfall of The Group Theatre – Hollywood.

-In 1937, she moved to California with hopes of becoming the next star of the silver screen, even going so far as to get a nosejob (not so common in the 1930s) in hopes of enhancing her screen presence.
+In 1937 she moved to California with hopes of becoming the next star of the silver screen, even going so far as to get a nosejob (not so common in the 1930s) in hopes of enhancing her screen presence.
 The move was largely unsuccessful.
-Though she landed an associate producer role at MGM for six years, her acting work (under the name Stella Ardler) was limited to a few appearances in films like Shadow of the Thin Man and My Girl Tisa.
+Though she landed a 6-year gig as an associate producer at MGM, her acting work (under the name Stella Ardler) was limited to a few appearances in films like Shadow of the Thin Man and My Girl Tisa.

-Judy Garland and Dolores Del Rio were notable among her other early students, and in addition to continuing to occasionally act and direct on Broadway, she taught at the Yale School of Drama and would lead NYU’s undergraduate drama department.
-But it was her own school that had the largest impact, with students like Robert De Niro, Martin Sheen, Harvey Keitel, Candace Bergen and a host of others going on to successful Hollywood careers.
-In 1985, Adler would open a second school in Los Angeles, where she tutored Nick Nolte, John Ritter, Benecio Del Toro, Salma Hayek and Mark Ruffalo.
+In addition to occasionally acting and directing on Broadway, Adler taught at the Yale School of Drama and led NYU's undergraduate drama department.
+But it was her own school that had the largest impact.
+Along with Brando, Judy Garland and Dolores Del Rio were notable among her early students.
+Later students included Robert De Niro, Martin Sheen, Harvey Keitel, Candice Bergen and a host of others who went on to successful Hollywood careers.
+In 1985 Adler would open a second school in Los Angeles, where she tutored Nick Nolte, John Ritter, Benicio Del Toro, Salma Hayek and Mark Ruffalo.

 A colorful, regal figure who would often arrive to classes in a mink coat and with a retinue of assistants, Adler continued teaching well into her 80s.
-She died of heart failure at the age of 91 on December 21, 1992, after a long, interesting life.
+She died of heart failure Dec.
+21, 1992, after a long, interesting life.
+She was 91.

 "You can't be boring," she told her students.
 "Life is boring.
 The weather is boring.
 Actors must not be boring."